git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Display scenes/clips: Display the names of scenes/clips in the display
 * Select clip/scene on launch: If a clip/scene is started from the controller and this setting is off the clip/scene will not be selected.
 Use if you edit another clip and want not to change the focus.
 * Display clips of record enabled tracks in red: if enabled, in the session view for record enabled tracks the empty pads are displayed in red.
-* Action for pressing rec armed empty clip: what should happen if you press an empty clip in the session view.
+* Action for pressing rec armed empty clip: what should happen if you press an empty clip in the session view?

 ### Transport